 When you have diabetes, you can quickly develop what is called, "diabetes foot".
 This condition can be painful and prone to infection.
 I will share with you my recommendations on how to prevent and repair this problem with the right steps.

-Poor circulation contributes to diabetes foot problems by reducing the amount of oxygen and nutrition supplied to the skin and other tissue, causing injuries to heal poorly.
+Poor circulation contributes this problem by reducing the amount of oxygen and nutrition supplied to the skin and other tissue, causing injuries to heal poorly.
 Poor circulation can also lead to swelling and dryness of the foot.

-It is very important for diabetics to take the necessary precautions to prevent all foot related injuries.
 Daily observation of the feet is critical.
-I tell my clients that when a diabetic takes the necessary preventative foot care measures, he or she reduces the risks of developing diabetes foot as well as other serious problems.
+I tell my clients that when a diabetic takes the necessary preventative foot care measures, he or she reduces the risks of developing skin problems as well as other serious problems.

-Here are some important, basic ways in which you can care for your feet:
+Here are some important, basic ways in which you can care for your diabetes foot problem:

 Check your feet often for blisters, open sores, scrapes, calluses, bunions, unusually warm skin, and anything else that looks suspicious.